Getting involved is when service users, their friends and relatives, carers and local people play an active part in the work of AWP.

 - Staff training and induction

 - Recruiting new staff

 - Reviewing services and providing feedback

-- Chairing and participating in groups or meetings
+- Chairing and taking part in Trust groups or meetings

 - Coming to Trust conferences and events

 - Organising events

 - Taking part in projects or task groups